Best places to retire in Languedoc

 This department loves a celebration, and every year you will enjoy multiple festivals that take place in the different towns and cities.
 Its capital, Nimes was once an important Roman city and there are plenty of sites and artefacts to showcase its history.
 Just a short drive away from various stunning coastlines, the average property price in this small, thriving city are around £2,200/sqm2.

 Another town to consider is Uzes, a hidden medieval gem in the sprawling region of Occitanie.
 This small town offers a busy weekly street market, plenty of outdoor sports and is surrounded by vineyards and fields.
-Property prices are slightly higher than Nimes, with a house costing an average of £2,874/sqm2.
+Property prices are slightly higher than Nimes, with a house costing an average of £2,874/sqm2 in June 2024.

 For lower prices in Gard check out the city of Alès (£1,774/sqm2) and Le Vigan (£1,521/sqm2), which is surrounded by green hills and characterised by narrow streets, medieval houses and an impressive bridge.